Frequently asked questions about how we keep our data and information safe and secure.

 The IT Helpline team is on call 24 hours a day, 7 days a week.

-Or come see us weekday afternoons at the University library.
+Or come see us weekdays in the Business School Student Hub or University library.